 American buttercream is not cooked and does not use eggs.
 It’s made by combining butter and sugar until light and fluffy.

 Italian and Swiss buttercream are both meringue-based; however, they are cooked differently.
 Italian buttercream uses a hot syrup to cook the egg whites, while Swiss buttercream involves cooking the eggs whites with sugar in a double boiler.
-Swiss is lighter and softer than Italian meringue, so it’s great for icing cakes or using as filling between cake layers.
+Swiss is lighter and softer than Italian meringue, so it’s great for frosting cakes or using as filling between cake layers.

 Must-Have Tools and Supplies